Anoncoin/anoncoin/doc/bootstrap.md

 ![Fig3](img/bootstrap3.png)

 ### Importing the blockchain
 Exit the Anoncoin Client software if you have it running.
 Be sure not to have an actively used wallet in use.
 We are going to copy the download of the blockchain to the Anoncoin client data directory.
 You should run the client software at least once so it can generate the data directory.
-Copy the downloaded bootstrap.dat file into the Anoncoin data folder.
+Copy the downloaded bootstrap.dat file into the Anoncoin data folder, after unarchiving it.
+Compression saves allot of bandwidth, but requires that one extra step.

 **For Windows users:**
 Open explorer, and type into the address bar: